Imaginary cones and limit roots of infinite Coxeter groups: Introduction

 One of the main goals of this article is to better understand the geometric representations, and especially the associated root systems, of infinite Coxeter groups.
-A principal motivation for that goal is the hope it will lead to progress in the study of reflection orders of Coxeter groups and their initial sections, which play a significant role in relation to Bruhat order and Iwahory-Hecke algebras (see \cite{bjorner-brenti} for more details) and conjecturally are important for associated representation categories.
-Despite many important known and conjectural applications, reflection orders and their initial sections are poorly understood in general, and many of their basic properties remain conjectural.
-For example, it is conjectured (see for example Conjecture 2.5 in \cite{dyer:weak}) that the initial sections, ordered by inclusion, form a complete lattice that may be (conjecturally) viewed as a natural ortholattice completion of weak order.
+A principal motivation for that goal is the hope it will lead to progress in the study of reflection orders of Coxeter groups and their initial sections, which play a significant role in relation to Bruhat order and Iwahori-Hecke algebras (see \cite{bjorner-brenti} for more details) and conjecturally are important for associated representation categories.
+Despite many important potential applications, reflection orders and their initial sections are poorly understood in general, and many of their basic properties remain conjectural.
+For example, Conjecture 2.5 in \cite{dyer:weak} suggests that the initial sections, ordered by inclusion, form a complete lattice that may be viewed as a natural ortholattice completion of weak order.
 In efforts to refine and prove these conjectures for general Coxeter groups, one fundamental difficulty is that not much is known about how the roots of an infinite root system are geometrically distributed over the space, and it is our intention to begin to fill this gap.
 Another motivation is to study discrete subgroups of isometries in quadratic spaces; for instance modules associated to geometric representations of $W$ are quadratic spaces and $W$ is itself a discrete subgroup of isometries generated by reflections.
-The case of Lorentzian spaces will be discussed in~\cite{HPR} but the results here suggest such a study may be of considerable interest more generally.
+The case of Lorentzian spaces is discussed in~\cite{HPR} but the results here suggest such a study may be of considerable interest more generally.